re-innovation/BreweryEnergyTool/README.md

 The heat exchanger

+The supplier of most of these heat exchanger is UK Exchangers Ltd: http://www.uk-exchangers.com/plate/

 ## Fermentation

 The product from the Copper is then transferred to a fermentation vessel where yeast is added and the liquid ferments into beer.
 This is ideally done (for ales) at 20-22C.
-Heater and chillers are used
+Heater and chillers are used to maintain the ideal fermentation temperature.

 ## Conditioning

+The fermented beer product is then usually crash cooled to between 4-10C.
+The beer can then be stored until it is ready to be casked or bottled.

 ## Storage